Credit card protection

 What’s covered by Section 75?

-It applies when the total purchase price of the goods or services is between £100 and £30,000 and all or part of the purchase price was made using a credit card.
+It applies when the total purchase price of the goods or services is over £100 but not more than £30,000 and all or part of the purchase price was made using a credit card.

 When does Section 75 not apply?

 - You use a debit card instead of a credit card.
 Purchases made by debit card aren't covered under Section 75.
 Instead they're covered by the chargeback system.
 Cheques and cash are also excluded under Section 75.

 - The contract value is lower or higher than the threshold.
 Claims are limited to goods or services where the total purchase price is over £100 but not more than £30,000 and all or part of the purchase price was paid using a credit card.

 - You use your credit card to make a cash withdrawal rather than paying the supplier by credit card.
 Because you’re using your credit card to borrow cash, there’s no retailer involved in the process so there's nothing to link the creditor (MBNA) to the merchant.